-Like other crickets, the Two-Spotted Tree Cricket is a great hopper and stays in low foliage.
+Like other crickets, the Two-spotted Tree Cricket is a great hopper and stays in low foliage.
 Males do not have the two spots on their dorsal side.
-After mating, males hang from a branch or stem and lift their wings to expose glands that secrete a substance that the female eggs before laying her eggs.
+After mating, males hang from a branch or stem and lift their wings to expose glands that secrete a substance for the eggs.
 Females use an ovipositor to pierce through stems and implant fertilized eggs.
 Nymphs are small and darker in color than adults.
 They can be seen posing with the abdomen curved upward.

 Look and listen for these crickets in woodlands after sunset.
-Males puncture leave and move their wings against them to increase their volume.
+Males pierce leaves and move their wings against them to increase their volume.
 Each trill is long and constant with a quick pause between them.

 Scientific Name: Neoxabea bipunctata

 Size (Adult; Length): 14mm to 22mm (0.55in to 0.86in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.